How2Rev/How2rev.github.io/index.md

 You can check if you get the right flag with a md5sum provided with each challenge :
 `echo -n "LRCTF{theFlag}" | md5sum`

+You can find all the sources and challenges ressources on the github, but i would recommend to do the challenge before looking sources if you don't want to be spoiled.

 # C01 - EntryPoint to reverse path

 In this module, you will learn the very basic of reverse :